rw3iss/canvas-graph-drawing-utils/readme.md

 ![Sample](./src/static/sample2.png?raw=true "Sample bar graph")

 ## For Development:
 * Hosted on Preact (just to render the page).
-The Graph library is completely independent and only required a \<canvas /> element.
+The Graph library is completely independent and only requires a \<canvas /> element.
-* Uses esbuild as builder, with sass integration.
+* Uses esbuild as builder/bundler, with sass integration.
 * Nodemon is used to monitor source files and rebuild them to build folder.
 * Browser-sync can be started (npm run dev) to auto-refresh page, on changes to build folder.
 * (see package.json scripts)